Tenchi2xh/pokedex-cli/README.md

   specified in the configured language.

 Options:
+  -s, --shiny                     Show shiny version of the Pokémon.
+  -m, --mega                      Show Mega Evolution(s) if available.
-  -l, --language LANGUAGE         Pokédex language to use -pv, --pokedex-version VERSION  Pokédex version to use --help                          Show this message and exit.
+  -l, --language LANGUAGE         Pokédex language to use.
+  -pv, --pokedex-version VERSION  Pokédex version to use.
+  --help                          Show this message and exit.
 ```